HAGENS BERMAN, NATIONAL TRIAL ATTORNEYS, Encourages Enochian Biosciences (ENOB) Investors With Significant Losses to Contact Firm's Attorneys, Firm Investigating Possible Securities Law Violations

-SAN FRANCISCO, June 02, 2022 (GLOBE NEWSWIRE) -- Hagens Berman urges Enochian Biosciences, Inc. ( ENOB) investors with significant losses to submit your transactions now.
-The firm is investigating possible securities law violations.
+SAN FRANCISCO, June 7, 2022 /PRNewswire/ -- Hagens Berman urges Enochian Biosciences, Inc. (NASDAQ: ENOB) investors with significant losses to submit your transactions now.

 Visit: www.hbsslaw.com/investor-fraud/ENOB